Geisha Names That Aren't

 How the heck did this garbage make it onto the original list?

-The names included real geisha, fictional geisha from Japanese works, every geisha in Memoirs of a Geisha, names of geisha lines or schools misinterpreted as geimei, geishas' birth names, and some completely random names that I still can't track down.
+The names included real geisha, fictional geisha from Japanese works, every geisha in Memoirs of a Geisha, family names of geisha lines or schools misinterpreted as geimei, geishas' birth names, and some completely random names that I still can't track down.
 The names' translations...?
 Oy.
-Best not to dwell on them.
-The list was a stew of good information, misinformation, and laughable error, all mixed together without a single citation.